clash-lang/clash-compiler/docs/developing-hardware/flags.rst

   case expression is elided completely.
 If no branches are defined the entire expression is replaced with a call to ``errorX``.

+  **Implies:** ``-fclash-aggressive-x-optimization-blackboxes``

+  **Default:** False

+-fclash-aggressive-x-optimization-blackboxes
+  Allow blackboxes to detect undefined values and change their behavior accordingly.
+For example, if ``register`` is used in combination with an undefined reset value, it will leave out the reset logic entirely.
+This flag is enabled when using ``-fclash-aggressive-x-optimization``.

   **Default:** False

 -fclash-edalize